<param>

 designated by

-is set to "ref", this attribute directly specifies the content type of the resource designated by@value
+@valuetypeis set to "ref", this attribute directly specifies the content type of the resource designated by@value. - Otherwise, if

-is specified and resolvable, this attribute specifies the content type of the resource designated by@keyref
+@typeis specified and@keyrefis specified and resolvable, this attribute specifies the content type of the resource designated by@keyref. - Otherwise, if

-is specified and is resolvable, the effective type value specified for the key that is named by the@keyref
+@typeis not specified and@keyrefis specified and is resolvable, the effective type value specified for the key that is named by the@keyrefattribute is used as the value of the@typeattribute.

 - When

-attribute is used as a fallback target for the<param>
+@keyrefis not resolvable, the value of the@valueattribute is used as a fallback target for the<param>element.

 - When the key specified by